Mario5Gray/demos/buoy/README.md

-# Deploying for lifecycle cheks
+# Let's foray into Production ready Kubernetes deployments with Spring Boot

 The function for this demo is to illustrate configuring a Spring Boot application for production-readiness with Kubernetes deployments.
 It will:

 * Build a container with spring-boot/maven
-* Deployment for kubernetes
 * Expose liveness, readiness custom endpoints
+* Deployment for kubernetes that utilizes these endpoints
-* Application that exercises these features
+* Application that exercises lifecycle state-changing

 ## Building the container

-while not the main feature of this post, it should be known that building containers from build-tool alone (sans custom DOCKERFILE) is achievable without much intervention.
+While not the main feature of this post, it should be known that building containers from build-tool alone (sans custom DOCKERFILE) is achievable without much intervention.
 This will be described in a later blog post in detail, however a good place to start with in discovering this feature are: